samseng/lostandfound/README.txt

 Changes that are not sure and require to ask others for opinion can be made in other branch(which is the duplicate of the master branch):
 1.Create new branch by clicking on the branch droplist.
 2. Made new branch by filling new name in the text field.
-3.Create new file/Upload new file/Update the existing file and do the changes as you like.
+3.Create new file/Upload new file/Update the existing file and do the changes as you like.(If you want to create new directory/folder, put '[folder-name]/' in the text-field, else just put filename)
 4. Commit the changes, click back to lostandfound.
 5. Click the compare & pull request, to compare the changes and also able to let others review the changes and comment on it.
 6. If you the changes is satisfied, the click the merge branch to merge the new branch with master so that the changes is applied in the main.